joshbegley/nyt-latest/README.md

 `His nephew reported that someone was trying to break in to the apartment.
 When officers arrived, the man pulled a gun on them, authorities said.`\
 https://nytimes.com/2023/04/13/nyregion/nypd-officer-shooting-burglary.html?searchResultPosition=3

-**The Young Gamers Who Shook the Intelligence World**\
+**The Airman Who Wanted to Give Gamers a Real Taste of War**\
-`They liked online war games.
-But Airman Jack Teixeira wanted them to learn about real war.
-So, they say, he began showing them classified documents.`\
+`The group liked online war games.
+But then Airman Jack Teixeira, members say, began showing them classified documents.`\
 https://nytimes.com/2023/04/13/world/europe/jake-teixeira-pentagon-leak.html?searchResultPosition=4

 **LinkedIn’s Co-Founder Helped Fund the Suit Accusing Trump of Rape**\